micnguyen/vector_assets/README.md

 # vector_assets
-A test of scaling vector assets
+Testing scaling of vector assets in Xcode9.

-Works via code, but does not seem to work via storyboards
+Works via code and setting af rame, but does not seem to work via storyboards with constraints.